amberframework/granite/docs/multiple_connections.md

 By default, when you perform a write operation on a Granite model, all read requests switch to using the primary database node.
 This is to allow the changes done to propogate to the read replicas before using them again.

-The default value is `2000` miliseconds.
+The default value is `2000` milliseconds.
 You can change this value like this

 ```cr
 Granite::Conections.connection_switch_wait_period = 2000 #=> time in milliseconds